benberkowitz85/LocalSocialVocal/README.md

 # LocalSocialVocal

+Description

+Remember when social media was straight forward, simple, and civil?
+With Local Social Vocal we aim to bring back the social media platform back to the simpler days.

+Demo

 User Story
 AS A social media startup
 I WANT an API for my social network that uses a NoSQL database